• image

 NB.
 Gallery staff are not able to contact artists to seek material missing from proposals.

-Click to view the Gallery Plan.
+The Metcalfe Gallery consists of three spaces; 1, 2 and the Foyer.
 If your work is to be site-specific it would be beneficial to view the space personally.

 Rental cost